anne-creator/real-hotmap-backend/README.md

 # Real-Time Taxi HotMap Display

-This project enables real
--time visualization of taxi pickups and drop-offs using a heatmap in the frontend.
-It leverages Change Data Capture (CDC) to generate and persist real-time taxi data, and utilizes MongoDB, Google's Pub/Sub, and BigQuery for data storage, streaming, and analysis.
+This project enables real-time visualization of taxi pickups and drop-offs using a heatmap in the frontend.
+It leverages Change Data Capture (CDC) to generate and persist real-time taxi data, and utilizes MongoDB with CDC, Google's Pub/Sub, BigQuery, and Google Cloud Platform (GCP) for data storage, streaming, analysis, and hosting.

 ## Table of Contents